-The Company partners with publishers to sell advertising inventory to the Company's existing buy-side clients, as well as its own Colossus Mediacurated clients and the open markets (collectively referred to as "buyers") seeking to access the general market as well as unique multi-cultural audiences.
+The Company partners with publishers to sell advertising inventory to the Company's Colossus Media-curated clients and the open markets (collectively referred to as "buyers") seeking to access the general market as well as unique multi-cultural audiences.
 The Company generates revenue from the delivery of targeted digital media solutions, enabling advertisers to connect intelligently with their audiences across online display, video, social and mobile mediums using its proprietary programmatic sell-side platform ("SSP").
 The Company refers to its publishers, app developers, and channel partners collectively as its publishers.
 The Company generates revenue through the monetization of publisher ad impressions on its platform.
-The Company's platform allows publishers to sell, in real time, ad impressions to buyers and provides automated inventory management and monetization tools to publishers across various device types and digital ad formats.
-The Company recognizes revenue when an ad is delivered in response to a winning bid request from ad buyers.
-The Company is acting as the principal in these arrangements and therefore revenue earned and costs incurred are recognized on a gross basis, as the Company has control and is responsible for fulfilling the advertisement delivery, establishing the selling prices and delivering the advertisements for fully managed revenue and providing updates and performing all billing and collection activities for its self-serve proprietary platform.
+The Company's platform allows the Company to sell, in real time, ad impressions from publishers to buyers and provides automated inventory management and monetization tools to publishers across various device types and digital ad formats.
+The Company recognizes revenue when an ad is delivered or displayed in response to a winning bid request from ad buyers.
+The Company is acting as the principal in these arrangements and therefore revenue earned and costs incurred are recognized on a gross basis, as the Company has control of the digital ad units and is responsible for fulfilling the advertisement delivery, establishing the minimum selling prices, delivering the advertisements, providing updates and performing all billing and collection activities for its proprietary platform.